GM 6L80, 6L80E, Deep Transmission Pan

 Dimensions: Click here for dimensions in a new tab or window.
 The 6L90 pan is similar in shape but is longer at 18 1/2 inches.

 Number of Bolts: 18 (there are 20 holes, 2 holes locate the gasket and 18 holes for bolts to hold the pan to the transmission case)

 This extra capacity heavy duty transmission oil pan fits GM 6 speed hydramatic 6L80, 6L80E transmissions.
-PML designed this pan for 2006 and newer Chevrolet and GM trucks and SUVs, such as Silverado, Sierra, and Avalanche.
+PML designed this pan for 2007 and newer Chevrolet and GM trucks and SUVs, such as these vehicles:

 Trucks and SUVs have a variety of configurations.
 Look at yours before you order to verify your transmission and clearance.